rohammosalli/python-app/README.md

 If you want deploy Jenkins on Kubrnetes you can take look at [google solutions](https://cloud.google.com/solutions/jenkins-on-kubernetes-engine)

 But what I did!
-I used a vm To Install Docker and Used Custome jenkins image, we have some ways to Integrate jenkins with Kubernetes with some plugins, But I used manual way because it's was easy sience I don't use GKE
+I used a VM To Install Docker and Used Custome Jenkins image, we have some ways to Integrate Jenkins with Kubernetes with some plugins, But I used manual way because it's was easy since I don't use GKE

 ```Dockerfile
 FROM jenkins/jenkins:lts